sensebox/books-v2/en/grundlagen/der_serielle_monitor.md

-This serial monitor can be used to display data on the PC that the microcontroller sends to the PC (numbers or texts).
+This serial monitor can be used to display data on the computer that the microcontroller sends to the computer (numbers or texts).
 This is very useful, because you have not always connected an LCD display on the microcontroller, on which you could read certain values.

 ## Start the Serial Monitor